gi-ev/LNI/README.md

 Stable versions are always uploaded to CTAN.
 In addition you'll find the most recent developer version on GitHub.

+Please note, that this is not yet an official release!
 ```

 https://github.com/sieversMartin/lni